Graduate Talent and Development Team

 Take your time completing your application form.
 It can take a couple of hours to get it right but the effort will be worth it if you secure an interview.
 The questions asked by different firms may look similar, but it is unlikely you will be able to use exactly the same answer each time.
 Get someone you trust to review your application form before submitting it and ensure your form is free of spelling and grammatical errors – attention to detail is an important skill for a lawyer to have.
 Ensure all your contact details are correct as these are the contact details we will use to notify you if have been successful or not.

-If your application is successful, you will be invited to Matheson in mid-November for an interview.
+If your application is successful, you will be invited to Matheson in November for an interview.
 During your visit you will also get to meet some of our trainee lawyers.
-Our interview process is a two-stage process and is designed to identify motivated, creative and focused individuals, who are passionate about law and delivering top class legal advice to our clients.
+Our interview process is designed to identify motivated, creative and focused individuals, who are passionate about law and delivering top class legal advice to our clients.

 The purpose of the interview process is for us to get to know you and for you to find out more about Matheson and the work you will be involved in.
 Some key things to remember about your interview: